GJeannin0/BlogPost/index.md

 Another problem is that the array is not expandable.
 Using a small size may be more efficient for the typical data, but prevents the program from running with larger data sets.

-Both of these problems can be avoided by using a dynamically allocating an array of the right size.
+Both of these problems can be avoided by reallocating an array when it needs to expand.
+This is exactly what my DynArray does.